 - (1) Equity awards granted prior to May 22, 2006 vest in three equal annual installments on the first three anniversary dates of the date of grant.
-Equity awards granted on or after May 22, 2006 vest in four equal annual installments on the first four anniversary dates of the date of grant. - (2) Awards vest in four equal annual installments beginning May 31, 2008. - (3) Awards vest in four equal annual installments beginning May 29, 2009. - (4) Awards vest in four equal annual installments beginning May 28, 2010. - (5) Awards vest in four equal annual installments beginning May 24, 2011. - 600,000 shares of Common Stock in restricted stock awards will be granted in six equal annual installments of 100,000 shares, beginning April 14, 2010 and on each of the five subsequent anniversaries of such date.
+Equity awards granted on or after May 22, 2006 vest in four equal annual installments on the first four anniversary dates of the date of grant. - (2) Awards vest in four equal annual installments beginning May 31, 2009. - (3) Awards vest in four equal annual installments beginning May 29, 2010. - (4) Awards vest in four equal annual installments beginning May 28, 2011. - (5) Awards vest in four equal annual installments beginning May 24, 2012. - (6) 600,000 shares of Common Stock in restricted stock awards will be granted in six equal annual installments of 100,000 shares, beginning April 14, 2010 and on each of the five subsequent anniversaries of such date.
 Each installment shall vest upon the Company achieving specified annual sales, provided Dr. Lu is then employed by the Company.
+As of the Record Date, no shares of Common Stock in RSAs have been vested.